3 ways to benefit from EU’s new data regulation (GDPR)

 We see this as a bold new step towards real one-to-one marketing.
 A process where consumers have a voice at the table.
 For brands, marketing efforts can evolve away from educated guesswork (targeting), towards real intention and qualified lead generation.

 In the GDPR, there is a requirement for explicit consent for specific uses of personal data.
 This will make blanket collection of data difficult and risky.
 Whilst the definition of consent is open to misinterpretation, getting it wrong poses huge risks.
-Risks, that could cost businesses 4% of annual revenue or €20 billion, whichever is highest.
+Risks, that could cost businesses 4% of annual revenue or €20 million, whichever is highest.

 The idea of leaving data on the table seems absurd right now because data has value.
 But brands have two years to adapt and implement the EU’s new GDPR.
 And with change comes opportunity.
 Opportunity to be an early mover and start testing new ways of engaging consumers through data.